Natural Resource Policy and Management

 Welcome to the Natural Resource Policy and Management track within the International Environmental Policy program.

 In addition to an innovative curriculum, students have multiple opportunities to collaborate with world renowned institutions like the Monterey Bay Aquarium’s Seafood Watch Program and the Big Sur Land Trust.
-The Institute is a member of the COS MARINE program, which provides opportunities to work with other excellent local education and conservation organizations to gain practical experience in marine conservation.
-In addition, the Institute's new Center for the Blue Economy provides students with a number of internship and research opportunities, as well as additional education opportunities such as conferences and the marine speaker series.
+The Institute is also a member of the COS MARINE program, which provides opportunities to work with other excellent local education and conservation organizations to gain practical experience in marine conservation.
+In addition, the Institute's new Center for the Blue Economy provides students with a number of internship and research opportunities, as well as additional education opportunities such as conferences and the International Marine Policy speaker series.

-- Protected Area Policy and Management
+- Protected Areas Policy

-- Environmental Conflict Resolution
+- Environmental Conflict Management

 - Conservation Finance, Monitoring, and Evaluation